GiovanniGiacometti/strava-marimo-analyzer/README.md

 ### If you are running this notebook locally

 You can either provide your credentials through a .env file or set them directly in your terminal.
 When you run the notebook for the first time, a browser tab will open to authenticate your Strava account and retrieve an access token.
-All information are saved in a file called `.strava.secrets` file so you won’t need to re-authenticate in future sessions.
+All information are saved in a file called `.strava.secrets` file so you won’t need to re-authenticate in future sessions (make sure it is gitignored!).

 ### If you are using the web-based WASM version

+You have two options, selectable via the form at the top of the notebook:

+1) **Enter your own credentials:**
-You’ll need to manually enter your credentials into the form at the top of the notebook.
-Since the browser cannot perform the full authentication flow, you must retrieve the necessary information beforehand — for instance by using the `strava-client` locally.
+Since the browser cannot perform the full authentication flow, you need to retrieve the necessary information beforehand — for instance by using the `strava-client` locally.
 Note that this information is not stored in the browser, so you'll need to re-enter it each time you reload the page.

+2) **Use sample (mocked) data:**
+This option loads a set of pre-generated data based on my personal Strava activity.
+It allows you to explore the dashboard without needing your own Strava account or a Strava application setup.